moonstar-x/discord-tts-bot/README.md

 # Discord TTS Bot
 This is a simple TTS Bot that uses the Google Translate TTS API.
-With this bot you can send Text-to-Speech messages in multiple languages (with a limitation of 200 characters in length).
+With this bot you can send Text-to-Speech messages in multiple languages.

 ## Requirements:
 To self-host this bot you'll need the following: